-Logan Belleville was responsible for improvements in the Type 511 scope as well the design of the Type 512, the Type 517 and Type 104 and 105 square wave generators.
-He was permitted to purchase an early equity position in the company and was seated on the Board of Directors.
+Logan Belleville was initially assigned to implement upgrades to Tek’s first product, the Type 511 oscilloscope, as well the design of the Type 512 scope.
+Along with Howard and Richard Rhiger, he co-designed the 50 MHz Type 517, the fastest scope available for most of the 1950s.
+He also designed the Type 104 and 105 square wave generators.
+Logan was permitted to purchase an early equity position in the company and was seated on the Board of Directors.
+He eventually became manager of the Production Engineering Group.

-A rift developed between Howard Vollum and Logan Belleville regarding Howard's revolutionary scope plug-in concept - Howard felt it provided customer flexibility and value while Logan Belleville believed the concept diluted quality and performance for the most demanding customers - a sort of 'jack of all trades but master of none' argument.
-Because of this issue and perhaps other factors, including his interest in returning to school to earn a Ph.
-D., Belleville decided to sell his Tek shares back to the company and leave Tektronix in 1953.
-The departure of Milt Bave and Miles Tippery would follow later in the same year.
+A rift developed between Howard Vollum and Logan Belleville regarding Howard's revolutionary scope plug-in concept in the early 1950s.
+Howard felt it provided customer flexibility and added value, while Belleville believed the concept diluted quality and performance for the most demanding customers.
+His was a sort of 'jack of all trades but master of none' argument.
+Because of this and perhaps other factors, including his interest in returning to school to earn a Ph.
+D., Belleville decided to sell his Tektronix shares back to the company and leave in 1953.

 This February 1952 TekTalk features an article by Logan on climate control at Tektronix.
 Click on the image to view the PDF.